 For the plant life portion of my project, I was unable to find any information from former Microcampus students that discussed the cacti living near the village.
-According to the trip instructor, the cacti near the village are plants that no one has studied yet, and that is why I chose to study them.
+According to Mr. T, the cacti near the village are plants that no one has studied yet, and that is why I chose to study them.
 However, I did find information about certain cactus species on other sites.
 For example, I did some research on a type of plant named Prickly Pear, which is a member of the genus Opuntia.
 This cactus supposedly has juices inside that can provide nourishment for humans.
 The food is used to help treat diseases such as diabetes, obesity, high cholesterol, and much more , as I have stated above.
 I have also done a little bit of research on a cactus named Aloe Vera, from the genus Aloe.
 This plant harvested for medicinal uses.
 However, there are some cacti out there that could be potentially harmful.
 For example, there is a succulent in the genus Euphorbias that is particularly dangerous to humans.
 When in contact, the white sap in their leaves can cause irritation to skin, and usually be the primary source for a rash.

 Tips to Look Out for in General

 After reading a bit of what a former Microcampus student Gayatri B. wrote, I learned that I should try to learn slightly more Chinese to build a closer relationship with the people there and that sometimes, it is difficult for businesses to open up to you .
 Another thing was from alumni James L., and that was to be sure to take photos when working.
 He says that you must take as many photos as possible because if you do not have the pictures, you might have to spend time later in the project to do it.
 Now I know a few things that I should be mindful of to have a successful Inquiry Project.

 Information From 3-to-5's: